ashantanu/personalWeb/_posts/2019-12-12-travel-home.markdown

 And here are some travel highlights,
 * Skydived in New York and Prague.
-* Scuba at Havelock Island in Andaman and Nicobar group of Islands in India.
+* Scuba at Havelock Island in Andaman and Nicobar group of Islands, India.
-* Saw 'Mona Lisa' after a terribly long line that took me over 2 hours.
+* Saw THE 'Mona Lisa' after a terribly long line that took me over 2 hours.

 <span style="font-size:3mm;">\*Map created using [Visme](https://www.visme.co/).</span>